apm1467/videocr/README.md

 - `lang`

-  The language of the subtitles in the video.
+  The language of the subtitles.
+You can extract subtitles in almost any language.
 All language codes on [this page](https://github.com/tesseract-ocr/tesseract/wiki/Data-Files#data-files-for-version-400-november-29-2016) (e.g. `'eng'` for English) and all script names in [this repository](https://github.com/tesseract-ocr/tessdata_fast/tree/master/script) (e.g. `'HanS'` for simplified Chinese) are supported.

   Note that you can use more than one language.
 For example, `'hin+eng'` means using Hindi and English together for recognition.
 More details are available in the [Tesseract documentation](https://github.com/tesseract-ocr/tesseract/wiki/Command-Line-Usage#using-multiple-languages).